Ornithosis/Chlamydiosis / Psittacosis (Chlamydophila psittaci)

 Diagnosis is made by bacterial isolation of Salmonella in the faeces of live birds and isolations from internal organs in the dead bird.

 A Rapid test available from Medpet can be done on the faeces of the birds.
 Results are available in 10 minutes.

 Pictures below (courtesy Dr Colin Walker) showing a pigeon with meningeal form of paratyphoid (severe case on the right).

-Supportive treatment in form of immune boosters, Vitamins and probiotics (Intestum, Entero-Plus, Medimune, Lewerstim and Vitaton 34) can be used during and after treatment.
+Supportive treatment in the form of immune boosters, Vitamins and probiotics (Intestum, Entero-Plus, Medimune, Lewerstim and Vitaton 34) can be used during and after treatment.

 Isolate sick birds.
 Disinfect loft regularly especially during treatment.

 Follow good husbandry practice to ensure birds are in optimum health.
 Use probiotics and immune boosters wherever possible.

 New introductions and strays should be isolated and treated preventatively as above.